biosaxs-dev/molass-develop/chapters/11/ai_assisted.md

 Each of these axioms is fundamental and cannot be derived from the others.
 By following them, you ensure effective and reliable use of AI in your coding workflow.

-## Practical Tip: Saving Your AI Session Context
+## How to Save Your AI Session Context

 Since chat and prompt history in VS Code (and similar environments) can be lost when you close a window, change workspaces, update extensions, or restart your machine, it is important to proactively save essential context.